Ericgacoki/TaskManager/README.md

 ## Acknowledgments

-- Built for the d.light Android Engineer assessment
+- This project is built for the d.light Android Engineer assessment
 - Inspired by offline-first architecture patterns
 - Thanks to the Android community for excellent documentation

 ## Contributing